-This document has been produced to inform new pocket/small scale infill development proposed in the area.
+This document has been produced to inform new pocket development proposed in the area.
 It presents a summary of the key characteristics 'character assessment' of the Stoke Lacy Neighbourhood Plan Area which make this a special place to live and visit.
-This information is then used to inform a specific Design Guide to promote sustainable, representable development and guide best practice across the Neighbourhood Plan Area and support design related Neighbourhood Development Plan (NDP) Policies.
+This information is then used to inform a specific Design Guide to promote sustainable, representable development and guide best practice across the Neighbourhood Plan Area.